Anonymous5823/xielu/README.md

 | XIELU-Python | 50 | 4096 | 8192 | 4.89 | 18.96 | - |
 | XIELU-Cuda | 50 | 4096 | 8192 | 3.35 | 10.66 | 1.76x |

-The speedup is calculated based on the total time (Fwd + Bwd) of CUDA implementation compared to PyTorch for each configuration.
+The speedup is calculated based on the total time (Fwd + Bwd) of CUDA implementation compared to the PyTorch implementation relying on torch.compile() for each configuration.

 <h1 align="center">⚡️ Nanotron</h1>